kubernetes-sigs/kubebuilder/designs/helper_to_upgrade_projects_by_rescaffolding.md

 ## Example

-By running a command like following users would be able to re-scaffold the whole project from the scratch using the current version of KubeBuilder binary available.
+By running a command like following, users would be able to re-scaffold the whole project from the scratch using the current version of KubeBuilder binary available.

 ```shell